kaymight07/Kabir-Analytics/README.md

 - Which product is the best-selling products
 - What is the Trend analysis for total revenue and average delivery time
-- What is the Average Delivery Time per region
+- What is the Average Delivery Time per category

 ### Data Analysis